deannagelosi/shelving/README.md

 - Removing one awkward object can dramatically improve the overall footprint.

 ### 5) Generate layouts (and curate)
 Click **Generate** to start a layout search.
-You’ll see an animation as objects rearrange.
+You'll see an animation as objects rearrange.

+Before generating, you can adjust **Design Options** to influence results:
+- **Target Aspect Ratio** biases layouts toward tall, square, or wide proportions.
+- **Custom Perimeter** constrains the layout to a specific width and height.
+- **Buffer** and **Min Wall Length** control the spacing around objects and the minimum board length.

 When it finishes:
 - The tool grows walls around/between objects automatically.
+- Click a shape to select it, then **nudge it with the arrow keys** to fine-tune placement.
+Click **Restore Layout** to revert to the original generated positions.
 - Click **Generate** again to explore more options.
 - **Save** any promising layouts so you can compare them side-by-side in the results stack.

 Curation tips:
 - If you have a target silhouette (tall/narrow vs. short/wide), you may need to:
   - try different subsets of objects, or
-  - re-mask one object to change how “dominant” it is in the layout.
+  - re-mask one object to change how "dominant" it is in the layout.
-- Don’t aim for a single “perfect” run—treat generation as browsing a set of candidates.
+- Don't aim for a single "perfect" run—treat generation as browsing a set of candidates.

 ### 6) Pick one layout and prep it for fabrication
 In the **Solutions/Export** panel:
 - Select the layout you want to fabricate.
+- Choose a **material** - plywood (finger-jointed assembly) or acrylic (welded, with etch-line guides).
+This affects board lengths, joint cuts, and export layers.
 - Set fabrication parameters (at minimum):
   - **Material thickness** (match your sheet stock)
-  - **Board depth** (how far the shelf extends out from the wall): set to your deepest object
+  - **Shelving depth** (how far the shelf extends out from the wall): set to your deepest object
   - **Kerf** (if you know it for your laser/material)

-Use **Show Design** (preview) to check:
+Use **Show Shelving** to check:
 - overall footprint (will it fit your space?)
 - part count and orientation
 - part numbering for assembly